Responding to every child's needs

-Every day, more than one billion of the world's children go to school.
-They sit in buildings, in tents or even under trees.
-UNICEF is committed to making that learning environment a healthy one—free of physical obstacles or discrimination, full of competent teachers and inspiration.
+Every day, more than one billion of the world's children go to school, inside buildings, in tents or under trees.
+UNICEF is committed to ensuring that learning environments are safe and healthy — free of discrimination and free of physical obstacles yet full of competent teachers and inspiration.

 - Schools should operate in the best interests of the child.